7-10 days after the birth

 The public health nurse will talk to you about topics such as:

-- interacting with your child
+- interaction between you and your child

 - childbirth experiences

-- your child's sleeping patterns
+- your child's sleeping (in Norwegian)

 - social network